KeremAR/DevOps-Cheat/Interview/KCNA.md

 - Load balancing and service discovery.
 - Communication security (e.g., mTLS).

-*A service mesh provides a dedicated infrastructure layer for making service-to-service communication safe, fast, and reliable.*
+*A service mesh provides a dedicated infrastructure layer for making service-to-service communication safe, fast, and reliable.
+It handles load balancing by intelligently routing traffic, service discovery by keeping a catalog of services, and security by automatically encrypting communication with mTLS.*

 ### Q15: Which component is responsible for monitoring resource utilization and scaling decisions in Kubernetes Autoscaling?
 Metrics Server